iBreaker/vimrc/README.md

 You may also want to update your `README.markdown` file so that the `bootstrap.sh` link points to your repository and your `bootstrap.sh` file to pull down your fork.

-For an example of a fork of Breaker-vim that provides customization in this manner see [taxilian's fork](https://github.com/taxilian/spf13-vim).

 ### Easily Editing Your Configuration